rahulsh3105/FetchGithubProfiles/README.md

 - If the username is valid, the user's profile information and their five most recently created repositories will be displayed.

 Demo:
-- You can see a live demo of this application here.
+- You can see a live demo of this application https://rahulsh3105.github.io/FetchGithubProfiles/.